huangpufan/spec-kit-design-execute/templates/commands/design.md

    **⏸️ STOP HERE - Do NOT proceed to step 4 yet.
 Continue with step 4 only in your NEXT response.**

-4. **Deep Code Context Analysis** (MANDATORY):
+4. **Consolidated Analysis & Design Formulation**:
-   - Based on the requirement, thoroughly investigate all potentially related code:
+   - Perform a deep code context analysis.
+Based on the requirement, thoroughly investigate all potentially related code:
-     * Identify and read ALL files that might be affected or need modification
+     * Identify and read ALL relevant files.
-     * Trace through the complete execution flow of related features
+     * Trace execution flows of related features.
-     * Understand existing implementations of similar functionalities
+     * Understand existing implementations and patterns.
-     * Map out all dependencies and integration points
+     * Map out dependencies and integration points.
-     * Examine data models, APIs, and interfaces that will be touched
-     * Review existing tests to understand expected behaviors
-   - Document your findings and share with the user to confirm understanding
-   - If any part of the codebase seems relevant but you're unsure, investigate it
-   - This step is CRITICAL - incomplete understanding leads to flawed designs

-   **⏸️ MANDATORY STOP - Present your analysis to the user and WAIT for their response.
-Do NOT proceed to step 5 until the user explicitly confirms or provides feedback.**

-5. **Interactive Alignment Process**:

-   **🛑 CRITICAL: This is the MOST IMPORTANT step.
-You MUST have a REAL conversation with the user here.**

-   **⚠️ REMINDER: DO NOT IMPLEMENT ANYTHING!
-This is DESIGN ONLY!**

-   a) **First, present your understanding:**
-      * The current project state and architecture
-      * The user's requirement and its implications
-      * Your findings from the deep code analysis
-      * How the requirement relates to existing code
-      * Initial thoughts on approach and design (WITHOUT code snippets)

-   **⏸️ STOP AND WAIT for user response.**

-   b) **Then, ask clarifying questions** (in subsequent responses based on user feedback):
-      * Specific behaviors and edge cases
-      * Performance and scalability requirements
-      * Integration with existing features
-      * UI/UX preferences (if applicable)
-      * Testing requirements
-      * Any technical details you're not 100% certain about

-   **⏸️ After EACH question, STOP AND WAIT for user response.**

-   c) **Continue this back-and-forth dialogue until:**
-      * All your questions are answered
-      * The user explicitly confirms they're satisfied with the alignment
-      * You have 100% clarity on all aspects

-   **🚫 NEVER write phrases like "The user confirms..." or "After discussion..." - these indicate you're hallucinating a conversation that hasn't happened.**
+   - Based on this analysis, formulate a clear design approach.
+   - **ASSUME ALIGNMENT**: Proceed with high confidence by making reasonable assumptions based on the existing codebase and the user's request.
+Explicitly document any significant assumptions in the final design document.
+   - **SINGLE ALIGNMENT CHECK (Optional)**:
+     * **DO NOT STOP** for step-by-step confirmation.
+     * **ONLY IF** you encounter critical ambiguities or contradictions that make it impossible to create a coherent design, you may stop and present a single, consolidated list of questions to the user.
+     * Otherwise, if you believe you have a clear path forward, proceed directly to creating the design document.

-6. **Design Documentation**:
+5. **Design Documentation**:

-   **⏸️ CHECKPOINT: Before proceeding, the user MUST have explicitly said something like "Yes, let's proceed with the design document" or "I'm satisfied with our alignment".
-If they haven't, GO BACK to step 5.**
+   **CHECKPOINT**: Before proceeding, you must be confident that you are aligned with the user's goals and have a clear design path.

    **🚫 NO CODE IN DESIGN DOCUMENT!
 Only architectural decisions, data flow, and high-level approach.**